LuckyBellaLi/simulation/README.md

 ## Description

-This repository contains code, data, and results for the paper.
+This repository contains code and results for the paper.

 The "src" folder includes two folders.
 The folder "PCRM" contains the code for portfolioi credit risk model in the paper, which are written in python.
 People can use any python complier (e.g., spyder) to directly run the code.
 The other folder "IDD" contains code for i.i.d. model, which are written in matlab.
 People can use matlab software to directly run the code.